A-Graph: A Unified Graph Representation for Cross-Stack Cost Modeling: Framework

-First, line 46 shows global attributes default to all architecture modules.
-These global attributes can be overwritten by local attributes in a module.
-Lines 48-50 showcases that a \textit{cacti7} interface is used as the cost database for \textit{sram}, rather than the global interface \textit{cmos} for compute logic.
+\minisection{Architecture Description:} The architecture description instantiates modules and defines their attributes (lines 15-26).
+First, global attributes are default for all architecture modules, and can be overwritten by local attributes within each module.
+This is highlighted in the \textit{sram} module (line 24), which uses the \textit{cacti7} interface as its cost database instead of the global \textit{cmos} interface for compute logic.